ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 - Updated the "Summon" ability:

   [Each agent is now treated individually](https://github.com/ozkriff/zemeroth/pull/413).
-  The new code treats each summoned agents individually thus preventing summoning weird packs of same imp types.
+  The new code treats each summoned agent individually thus preventing summoning weird packs of same imp types.

   [Each use of the "Summon" ability now creates one more imp][pr349].